 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates WAFD, LBC, VLDR

-Washington Federal, Inc. (NASDAQ: WAFD)’s merger with Luther Burbank Corporation.
+Washington Federal, Inc. WAFD's merger with Luther Burbank Corporation.
 If you are a Washington shareholder, click here to learn more about your rights and options.

-Velodyne Lidar, Inc. (NASDAQ: VLDR)’s merger with Ouster, Inc. Under the terms of the merger, each share of Velodyne will be exchanged for 0.8204 shares of Ouster.
+Velodyne Lidar, Inc. VLDR's merger with Ouster, Inc. Under the terms of the merger, each share of Velodyne will be exchanged for 0.8204 shares of Ouster.
 If you are a Velodyne shareholder, click here to learn more about your legal rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.